Welcome to the world of

 Listen to recordings made by Nursery children at Highters Heath Primary:

 Gong Hay Fat Choy!

-We've been celebrating Chinese New Year in style!
-The year of the Monkey started with a bang, with stories, Monkey Crowns, music and Dragon Dancing in Scargill Infants, Rainham, Essex this February.
-Our Chinese New Year story and craft sessions are getting more and more popular - If you'd like to book Puppet Tree for 2017 and the Year of the Rooster then click the Fu for Luck!
+Celebrate Chinese New Year in style!
+2019 will be the year of the Pig!
+Our Chinese New Year story and craft sessions are getting more and more popular - If you'd like to book Puppet Tree for 2019 then click the Fu for Luck!